apptentive/apptentive-android/docs/Features.md

 Next, in the `Activity` that you launched, you will need to allow Apptentive to run based on the push `Intent`.
 If the push notification came from us, this version of the SDK is compatible with the notification, and other conditions are met, then we will perform an action.
 This is generally to show a UI, such as **Message Center**.
-If we show a UI, this method will return true, else false.
+If we show a UI, this method will return true.
+Otherwise, it will return false.
 This method is a no-op if the push notification was not from **Apptentive**.

 [Apptentive.handleOpenedPushNotification(Activity activity)](http://www.apptentive.com/docs/android/api/com/apptentive/android/sdk/Apptentive.html#handleOpenedPushNotification%28android.app.Activity%29)